DoReMi Fantasy

-is a platform game developed and published by Hudson Soft for the Super Famicom.
-It was released in Japan on March 22, 1996, and later re-released for the Virtual Console in 2008.
+is a 1996 platform game by Hudson Soft for the Super Famicom.
+It was released in Japan as a sequel to Milon's Secret Castle (1986) and was later re-released for the Virtual Console in 2008.

 Gameplay

 DoReMi Fantasy is somewhat different from the original Milon's Secret Castle.
 This game is more of a straight platformer, while its predecessor combined platforming with puzzles and exploration, yet elements of the first title still remain.

-The game also has a more lighthearted and whimsical tone than the original; it no longer takes place at a dark castle with multiple rooms, but in several thematic areas spread in seven worlds, which are displayed in a world map.
+The game also has a more lighthearted and whimsical tone than the original.
+It no longer takes place at a dark castle with multiple rooms, but in several thematic areas spread within seven worlds, which are displayed on a world map.
 Each world is divided by a few levels that must be cleared one after another, with a boss at the end.
-Before each boss battle, Milon must explore a dark fort/outpost which retains the most of the first game's elements, with each one being a large open stage requiring exploration to unlock new areas, find a hidden key and unlock the exit.
+Before each boss battle, Milon must explore a dark fort/outpost which retains most of the first game's elements, with each one being a large open stage requiring exploration to uncover new areas, find a hidden key and unlock the exit.

-Milon's basic attack still consists of bubbles, although they are now used to trap enemies in them first and knock them away before said enemies escape.
-Like in the first game, Milon's bubbles can be used to destroy soft blocks to open secret areas and paths through the levels or uncover hidden items.
+Milon's basic attack still consists of bubbles, although they are now used to trap enemies in them first and knock them away before they can escape.
+Like in the first game, Milon's bubbles can be used to destroy soft blocks to open secret areas and paths throughout the levels or uncover hidden items.

-There are other, more powerful attack techniques and various power-ups are able to enhance Milon's bubble-blowing, such as ones that increase his range or the number of bubbles he can blow in one interval.
+There are other, more powerful attack techniques and various powerups that are able to enhance Milon's bubble-blowing, such as ones which increase his range or the number of bubbles he can blow in one interval.

 Unlike in the first title, Milon can now jump on enemies and stun them.
-This is only temporary, and using bubbles is the only method of properly defeating them.
+This is temporary, and using bubbles is the only method of properly defeating them.

 Milon's health level is reflected by the clothes he is wearing.
 If he has not been touched, his clothes are colored green.
-When he is hit, his clothes will changed to blue, and later, red.
+When he is hit, his clothes will change to blue, and later, red.
 If he is touched while wearing red, the player loses a life.
-The player is able to restore health by picking up overalls power-ups; one pair of overalls restores one unit of health, while twin overalls restore two.
-Unlike the first game, dying once does not necessarily mean game over, as the player can collect extra lives throughout the level.
+The player is able to restore health by picking up overalls.
+One pair of overalls restores a single unit of health, while twin overalls restore two.
+Unlike the first game, dying once does not necessarily mean game over, as the player can collect extra lives.
 Milon can collect a variety of items to aid him throughout the level.
-These include winged boots that allow him to slow his descent by holding the B button in midair, bubblegum that will save him from a fall down a bottomless pit (but is consumed after it is used).
+These include winged boots that allow him to slow his descent by holding the B button in midair, and bubblegum which will save him from a fall down a bottomless pit, but is consumed after it is used.